Benxi: Education

 The city contains the Benxi Campus of the Liaoning University of Traditional Chinese Medicine (LNUTCM).

-In the perspective of high school education, the Benxi Senior High School (Benxi Gaozhong) is located in the city, while the school faced severe controversy on the unreasonably-high number of Sporting Students.
-However, the currency of the school is improving with the former-principal Pang Mingrong (庞鸣嵘) dismissed from the school, Pang was infamous and controversial for the injustice in his attitude towards students of different 'classes,' which builds on test scores, however revered by his students.
+the Benxi Senior High School (Benxi Gaozhong) is located in the city, which faced controversy about the number of sporting students.

 Tourist activities

-Benxi is rich with tourist attractions.
-The eastern side of the prefecture is covered with mountains, caves and lakes with low population, making the various parks in that area popular.
+The eastern side of Benxi has mountains, caves and lakes with low population, making the various parks in that area popular.

-The Benxi Lake, located at the urban area of Xihu district in Benxi, after which the city was named in Qing dynasty, is the tiniest lake in the world.
-With an area less than 15 sq. meters and a daily rate of flow at approximately 20,000 tons, the lake acts as a famous tourist attraction of the city.
+The Benxi Lake, located at the urban area of Xihu district in Benxi, after which the city was named in Qing dynasty, has been described as the smallest lake in the world.
+With an area less than 15 sq. meters and a daily rate of flow at approximately 20,000 tons, the lake acts as a tourist attraction.

 The Benxi Water Cave National Park is a subterranean river, some 3,000 meters long, 2 meters deep and wide enough for 20-30 boats.
 It flows through this cave situated 35 km east of Benxi city.
-The cave is filled with countless stalactites and stone flowers, pillars and curtains.
+The cave has stalactites and stone flowers, pillars and curtains.

-Wunü Mountain National Park is an area of natural beauty.
-The park also contains the remains of an ancient Goguryeo capital city.
+Wunü Mountain National Park contains the remains of an ancient Goguryeo capital city.
 As such the site has been recognised as a UNESCO World Heritage Site.

-Guanmenshan National Forest Park is a valley of outstanding natural beauty.
-Secluded trails run up and down the valley.
-The area is particularly popular in autumn when the leaves of the many maple trees that line the valley turn bright red.
+Guanmenshan National Forest Park is a valley with trails.
+The area is particularly popular in autumn when the leaves of the maple trees that line the valley turn bright red.